marcransome/rqst.io/README.md

 $ curl http://rqst.io
 ```

-Use it in scripts, programs, or anywhere you need to know your public IP address.
+Use it in scripts, programs, web apps, or anywhere you need to know your public IP address.

+The service is backed by the [Heroku infrastructure](https://www.heroku.com) and regularly monitored to ensure reliability and consistent uptime.

 ## License
 `rqst.io` is provided under the terms of the [MIT License](http://opensource.org/licenses/mit-license.php).